Stromae: 2018–present: New work and Multitude

 On 6 April 2018, Stromae released his first single in more than three years, "Défiler", to accompany the release of "Capsule 5" a new fashion line.
 The song was co-composed with his brother, Luc Junior Tam.
 The song's lyrics play on the meanings in the French language of the words "défiler" ("to parade/pass by", often used to refer to models walking down a runway), "fil" (thread, line) and "filer" (to whizz by), evoking themes of modeling and superficiality; of life speeding by; and of toeing the line or hanging by a thread.

 In 2019, he co-produced and provided vocals, in French, for the song "Arabesque" of the band Coldplay, for their album Everyday Life.

-On 10 November 2020, during his first Live Instagram on the occasion of Mosaert's 10th anniversary, he mentioned working on new music.
+On 10 November 2020, during his first Live Instagram on the occasion of the tenth anniversary of his clothing brand Mosaert, he mentioned working on new music.
 Finally, on 15 October 2021 his first single in three years, named "Santé", was released.
 When asked during a 2022 interview whether "Santé" is about workers during the COVID-19 pandemic he said, "No, not exactly."
 Stromae explained that he wrote the song about Rosa, the woman who cleans his house, and that the song is about celebrating people who "are just working while we are partying".
 It is also now identified by a dance Stromae made up specifically for the song, which can be seen in the music video.
 On 8 December 2021, he announced that his third studio album, Multitude, would be released on 4 March 2022.

 On 9 January 2022, he unveiled a second single from the album, "L'enfer", by performing it live during the 8 pm TV news on TF1.

+In April 2023, he cancelled a number of tour dates across Europe due to ill health.
+The next month, he cancelled the remainder of his tour due to health concerns.

+In 2024, Stromae contributed to the soundtrack of Arcanes second season in the track "Ma meilleure ennemie" alongside French singer Pomme.

+In 2025, Stromae, in conjunction with the team, remixed "Anderlecht Champion" by Roland Verlooven and Grand Jojo.